Kithraya/Array-ForEach-Extension/README.md

 Syntax: foreach( array, function ( index, value ) {..}, use_DYNAMIC_length, set_THIS_scope);

-You can break out of the foreach early by returning certain values:
+You can break out of the foreach early by returning certain values within the callback function:

 return false = "break",
 return true = "continue",